 New to the Vudu XL2 is a design style that occupies just one rack unit of space, the company said.

-The unit, which is currently available at a $1,299 suggested retail, incorporates 1TB of hard-disk capacity capable of storing more than 400 films and will access the company's instant-start HD and HDX (1080p) high-def movie download options.
+The unit, which is available today at a $1,299 suggested retail, incorporates 1TB of hard-disk capacity capable of storing more than 400 films and will access the company’s instant-start HD and HDX (1080p) high-def movie download options.

 Vudu said the XL2 was “designed to deliver an optimized cinematic experience to owners of 40-inch and larger HDTVs and projectors.”